Akanksha-Dey/app-2/README.md

 To get started with the project:

-1. Clone the repository.
-2. Install dependencies using npm install.
+1. Install dependencies using npm install.
-3. Start the development server with npm start.
+2. Start the development server with npm start.
-4. Begin exploring and customizing the interface according to your business needs.
+3. Begin exploring and customizing the interface according to your business needs.

 ## Features